aiman-al-masoud/deixiscript/docs/thesis/4-artificial-intelligence.typ

 === Points in common

-A big idea that the two approaches share, in a sense, is that they can be both regarded as declarative programming paradigms.
+A big idea that we think the two approaches share is that they can be both regarded as declarative programming paradigms of sorts.
 As we've discussed in the section dedicated to programming languages, a computer can be told how to do something (imperative), or it can be (just) told to do that thing (declarative).
 A case of declarative programming taken to the extreme is when the computer is merely given a description of the problem, and told to devise a solution of its own.
 In this sense, both kinds of AIs are declarative: the idea is to avoid explicitly coding a behavior that may be beyond our practical reach with more traditional programming abstractions.

 Some researchers believe that one of the main bottlenecks of Symbolic methods has always been the reliance on manually compiled and maintained rule-sets.
 The manual creation and maintenance of inference rules is a limiting factor that some research projects are trying to eliminate, also through the use of hybrid Symbolic/Sub-symbolic approaches for learning rules automatically from quasi-natural language @ilkou2020symbolic, @yang2021learning.